lucianmarin/action-theory/README.md

 spacetime, particles, energy, or complex amplitudes.
 *Status: research proposal, unimplemented; see `docs/research-purity.md` for the full calculus, milestones, and falsification criteria.*

+A fully worked descendant of this proposal is `docs/research-manuscript.md` — **Pure Functional Dynamics (PFD)**.
+It specifies an explicit pure action calculus (Λ_A) and derives, *inside that calculus*: time as reduction order, causality, a universal propagation bound, observer-independence (confluence), energy conservation, mass as redirection cost, gauge symmetry with massless mediators, particles as guarded recursion fixed points, and gravity as evaluation-cost geometry.
+It also stakes falsifiable predictions (P-1…P-8), including **non-confluence noise** (state-dependent deviations from unitary evolution at high complexity) and **thunk gravity** (a dark-matter candidate: unforced computation gravitates). *Status: speculative manuscript — its theorems are internal to the calculus, and the physical postulates (P1–P6) remain unverified.*

 ---